Participate in Cancer Treatment Trials

 Your rights

 The study staff will talk with you before you join a trial and tell you all about the study.
 They will answer all your questions.
-For ideas on questions to ask, see Questions to ask before joining a clinical trial.
+For ideas on questions to ask, see our why participate page before joining a clinical trial.

 Costs and expenses